wilsonmar/Salesforce/README.md

   * <a target="_blank" href="http://www.Salesforce.com/">Salesforce.com</a>
-    CRM (Customer Relationship Management) is categorized as a SaaS (Software as a Service) offering a complete package much like what Google Apps (Gmail), Zoho, and Quickbooks Online provides.
+    CRM (Customer Relationship Management) is categorized as a SaaS (Software as a Service) offering a complete package much like what Google Apps (Gmail), Zoho, and Quickbooks Online provides in a "multi-tenant" environment which serves many customers (tenants) on the same hardware.
+    Salesforce also includes project management.

-  * <strong>ExactTarget</strong> Marketing Cloud emails to target specific prospects.
+  * <strong>ExactTarget</strong> Fuel Marketing Cloud emails to target specific prospects.

   * <a target="_blank" href="http://www.financialforce.com/">FinancialForce.com</a>
     is also a SaaS providing software for managing financial information.